yuhr/fncmd/README.md

 }
 ```

-This is because Rust requires procedural macros to produce legal code *for each* macroexpansion.
-If you put `#[tokio::main]` before, then it outputs the code preserving the parameters as is, while `main` funtions with parameters are not legal in Rust.
-To workaround this, `#[fncmd]` detects other attributes (this is only possible when the others are present after `#[fncmd]`), and if any, remove the parameters temporarily and save them into an internal field for later use, so that the others expand into legal code.
+This is because ~~Rust requires procedural macros to produce legal code *for each* macroexpansion~~Sorry this is wrong, it's not Rust but the macros like `#[tokio::main]` *do* some assertions on their own, so we need to feed them a well-mannered version of `main` function, e.g. removing parameters.

 Position of the doc comment doesn't matter.